croquet/croquet-react/docs/tutorials/3_1_React_Mondrian_Player_Count.md

 We built the foundation for our Mondrian application in the [previous tutorial](./tutorial-3_0_React_Mondrian.html).
-Now, we will extend it to display the number of connected users!
+We will now extend it to display the number of connected users!

 ## Updating the Models